 Another issue is that there’s no telling the topics that’ll be the most heavily focused on in the exam you get.
 For example, you might consider yourself an expert in mortgage concepts and find environmental laws a little tricky.
 But on the test, you may see that there are only three mortgage-related questions and seven on environmental laws.

-Take as many practice exams as possible until you’re consistently scoring a 90%+ before scheduling your real estate exam.
+Take as many practice exams as possible until you’re consistently scoring a 90%+ before scheduling your real estate license exam.

 Here’s a video explaining some tips and tools for ensuring you pass your exam on the first attempt and get your license ASAP: